kHarshit/kHarshit.github.io/_posts/2018-07-27-word2vec-the-basic-of-nlp.md

 > The embedding vector dimension should be the 4th root of the number of categories i.e. 4th root of the vocab size. *You can choose it as a rule of thumb.*
 > &mdash; <cite>Google Developer's blog<sup id="a2">[2](#myfootnote2)</sup></cite>

+## Beyond word2vec: Contextualized Word Vectors

+The two big ideas in the evolution of word representations:

+1. **What is encoded:** from individual words to words-in-context (transition from Word2Vec/GloVe to CoVe/ELMo)
+2. **Usage for downstream tasks:** from replacing only word embeddings in task-specific models to replacing entire task-specific models (transition from CoVe/ELMo to GPT/BERT)

+### GloVe/CoVe

+**GloVe** (Global Vectors for Word Representation) learns word vectors by aggregating global word-word co-occurrence statistics from a corpus, rather than just local context windows.

+**CoVe** (Contextualized Word Vectors Learned in Translation) goes a step further.
+The authors train a Seq2Seq model with attention for Neural Machine Translation and use its encoder (two-layer bi-directional LSTM) to produce context-aware vectors.
+Since the encoder is bidirectional, each output contains information about both left and right contexts of a token.
+For downstream tasks, the concatenation of GloVe (token-level) and CoVe (contextualized) vectors is used, they encode different kinds of information, and their combination proves useful.

+### ELMo

+ELMo (Embeddings from Language Models) differs from CoVe by using representations from a language model rather than an NMT model.
+Just by replacing word embeddings (GloVe) with ELMo embeddings, significant improvements were seen across tasks like question answering and sentiment analysis.

+The model consists of a two-layer bi-LSTM language model (forward and backward).
+Each layer encodes different information: layer 0 captures word-level features, layers 1 and 2 capture words in context.
+Since different downstream tasks need different kinds of information, ELMo uses task-specific learned scalars to weight and combine representations from all three layers.

+### Training Options for Embeddings

+You have three options for getting embeddings for your model:

+1. **Train from scratch** as part of your model, the model will only "know" the classification data, which may not be enough to learn word relationships well.
+2. **Use pretrained embeddings** (Word2Vec, GloVe, etc.) and freeze them, the model leverages knowledge from a huge corpus.
+3. **Initialize with pretrained embeddings and fine-tune** them with the network, adapts the embeddings to your task-specific data, bringing modest performance gains.

 ## Bag of Words

 The Bag of Words model treats each document (text units) as a bag (collection) of words.
 A set of documents is called a corpus.
 First, collect all unique words from your corpus to form vocabulary and arrange them into a matrix of vectors by number of occurrences of each word.
 This matrix is called Document-Term-Matrix where each document is a row and unique words are columns.
 Each element is called a term frequency, which denotes how many times that term occur in the corresponding document.
 To calculate the similarity of words, the term-frequency can be compared using cosine-similarity, given by dot product of two vectors and divided by their magnitudes.